nootkan/classic-press-formspammertrap-plugin/README.txt

 **Configuration:**
 7. Go to Settings > FormSpammerTrap in your admin
 8. Set your email address (must be on your domain)
-9. **NEW:** Configure form colors in the "Form Color Customization" section
+9. Configure form colors in the "Form Color Customization" section
 10. Configure file upload options if desired
 11. Review security status and configure retention settings
 12. Access Settings > Form Submissions to view and manage all form submissions